 Featured Local Job: Administrative Assistant/Bookkeeper

-CLARION, Pa.
-(EYT) – Kerle Tire is seeking a responsible and reliable candidate with excellent computer skills and bookkeeping experience to join our team.
+Kerle Tire is seeking a responsible and reliable candidate with excellent computer skills and bookkeeping experience to join their team.

 Job Summary: The Administrative Assistant/Bookkeeper will handle the general office operations, including accounts payable, accounts receivable, filing, and correspondence.
 This position will ensure accurate reporting of receipts and disbursements within the company.
 This position will prepare confidential financial, statistical, and technical reports to be used by management.